awslabs/yesiscan/README.md

 #### --region
 This is the S3 region that is used for uploading files to S3 buckets.

+#### --listen

+This flag is used by the web variant to tell the server where to listen.
+You can specify a port or both a port and ip address.
+For example, try: `127.0.0.1:8000` or `:8000`.

 #### --profile

 This flag may be used multiple times to enable different profiles.
 This is used